saltstack/salt/doc/ref/configuration/master.rst

 Default: ``15``

-How many seconds the event publisher process will wait after a client to stops responding before the client will be disconnected.
+How many seconds the event publisher process will wait after a client stops responding before the client will be disconnected.

 .. code-block:: yaml